jingxia/CarND-Advanced-Lane-Lines/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-Here is an example of my result on a test image:
+Here is an example of my result:

 ![alt text][image8]